6 Congenital disorders caused by teratogens

-The philtrum consisting of two narrow ridges which normal infants have running from the base of their nose to the centre of the upper lip.
+The philtrum consisting of 2 narrow ridges which most infants have running from the base of their nose to the centre of the upper lip.
 This is often missing or smooth in infants with fetal alcohol syndrome.

 When infants with fetal alcohol syndrome cry, the pink part of the upper lip becomes stretched and thin.
 They also often have deep creases down both sides of their mouth which are not seen when the infant is not crying.
 Most of the facial features of fetal alcohol syndrome are more obvious when the infant cries.